kartikp36/nothing/README.md

 A groundbreaking web application born from [a silly tweet](https://x.com/kartikp36/status/1983986578298130688) that asked the important question: what if we just... dropped the username in login?

 Now you can finally claim your password.
 Own absolutely nothing.
-Live your best minimalist detachment life knowing at least something belongs to you.
+Live your best minimalist detachment life, knowing at least something belongs to you. (yet you can't prove it as only the input is saved, nothing else, literally.)

 ## The Vision